Medaignostic-Tech/Medaignostic-Main/README.md

 users have 24/7 access to these reports.
 The web application also makes use of AI capabilities to evaluate and provide insightful analysis of reports and other medical information submitted by the user.
+After AI analysis the final reports goes through an approval service, where the auto generated AI reports gets verified by Doctors and Medical Experts before sending the insights to user.
+This approved report is only stored in database.

 ## Features